acao/rikki.dev/pages/posts/building-json5-mode-for-graphql-variables.md

 ## Proposed approaches:

-### CM6 JSON5 Variables Editor Plugin!
+### A. CM6 JSON5 Variables Editor Plugin!

-[@imolorhe](https://github.com/imolorhe) and I are making a lot of headway on a json (JSON4) json-schema-enabled mode for cm6!
+[@imolorhe](https://github.com/imolorhe), GitHub Copilot and I are making a lot of headway on a json (JSON4) json-schema-enabled mode for cm6!

 https://github.com/acao/cm6-language-json-schema/pull/2

 The cm6 syntax tree is a breeze to work with and very performant, **and would be easy to translate to `JSON5`** using their existing `JSON5` mode (which just calls `JSON5.parse()` and handles validation messages for now, no JSON Schema in scope).

-So, as we do with `cm6-language-json-schema` and `@codemirror/lang-json`, we can extend the existing `@codemirror/lang-json5` mode that exists to provide JSON Schema support for json5 using their syntax tree, and then provide a cm6 `JSON5` variables editor as a graphiql plugin in place of the `monaco-json` editor.
+So, as we do with `cm6-language-json-schema` and `@codemirror/lang-json`, we can extend the existing `codemirror-json5` mode that exists to provide JSON Schema support for json5 using their syntax tree, and then provide a cm6 `JSON5` variables editor as a graphiql plugin in place of the `monaco-json` editor.

-There are vscode-style keymaps and other ways cm6 could be extended to have feature parity with our current `monaco-json` implementation.
+There are vscode-style keymaps and other ways cm6 could be extended to have `json5` enabled feature parity with our current `monaco-json` implementation.

 **this would be used _alongside_ monaco-graphql**. codemirror 6 is extremely lightweight and the display is easily customizeable, and it wouldn't be a problem to use the editor runtimes together, especially via a plugin for overriding the variables editor, or a plugin for providing multiple "variables mode" options.

-### Extend `monaco-json` and `vscode-json-languageservice` to Support `JSON5`
+### B. Extend `monaco-json` and `vscode-json-languageservice` to Support `JSON5`

 The `vscode-json-languageservice` that belies `monaco-json` would need either a seperate `JSON5` parser, or would need to be improved to handle all of the rules of the `JSON5` spec. currently, it uses config options to support (most of) `CSON`, but assumes all property names are double quoted, etc. again, `JSON5.parse()` cannot be used for this because it needs to parse incomplete and invalid documents to be a useful parser for IDE purposes.

 This would also be determined by microsoft's willingness to pursue such a goal.
 It would be very powerful, modernize their ecosystem, and give 80+ percent of developers the ability to use `package.JSON5`, `tsconfig.JSON5`, seamlessly!

-### Create a `monaco-json5`?
+### C. Create a `monaco-json5`?

 Someone could also create a new `monaco-json` style-like mode from scratch for `JSON5`.
 I would look into existing `JSON5` vscode extensions, and other libraries that implement `JSON5` features and validation that have json-schema support, and use this as the underlying implementation.
 Monaco, unlike codemirror, does not bring it's own parser and syntax tree conventions, so this can be both freeing, and a performance issue.

 ## Ask Me for Help

-I love to help people to develop editor tooling, so ping me!
+I love to help people to develop IDE/language editor tooling, so ping me!
 You can find me on the graphql discord server :)

 ## More Articles Coming Soon: